-Protect local industrial jobs and businesses
+2. Protect local industrial jobs and businesses:

+New York City's industrial waterfronts are increasingly subject to real estate pressures that threaten to displace local residents and blue-collar employment opportunities.
 Supporting local industrial jobs and businesses in the Significant Maritime Industrial Areas (SMIAs) should be a key priority for the WRP.
 NYC-EJA is gravely concerned that the new WRP is opening the door to potential re-zonings in the SMIAs.
-This is a significant threat to manufacturing jobs in NYC given that the majority of land zoned for heavy manufacturing (excluding Fresh Kills, NYC's airports, and Con Ed facilities) is in the SMIAs.
+This is a significant threat to manufacturing jobs in NYC given that the majority of land zoned for heavy manufacturing (excluding Fresh Kills, NYC's airports, and Con Edison facilities) is in the SMIAs.

 Policy 1 (Residential and Commercial Redevelopment) promotes revitalization of "underused" industrial land through rezoning for housing and commercial development -- but the WRP does not define what constitutes "underused."
 Guidelines that provide transparent criteria for whether land is "underused" will help, rather than impede, contextual analyses in the WRP consistency review.
-Policy 2 (Maritime and Industrial Development) uses new language suggesting that nonwater dependent or non-industrial uses "can spur investment in waterfront infrastructure".
-However, to be consistent with the WRP goal to "promote water-dependent and industrial uses in the Significant Maritime and Industrial Areas", changes in land use should exclude non-water-dependent uses that are not strictly accessory.
+Policy 2 (Maritime and Industrial Development) uses new language suggesting that non-water dependent or non-industrial uses "can spur investment in waterfront infrastructure".
+However, to be consistent with the WRP goal to "promote water-dependent and industrial uses in the